Azure-Samples/azureai-samples/scenarios/projects/basic/README.md

  - Click the **+ Deploy Model** dropdown and click **Deploy a base model**
  - Select **gpt-4o-mini** from the list and click **Confirm**

-Repeat the above steps for the following models:
+Repeat the above steps for text-embedding-ada-002
- - text-embedding-3-large
- - Phi-3.5-mini-instruct _coming soon: not currently available in AI Studio_

 ## Set up a local development environment